Herb Simon (businessman): Personal life

 Simon has been married three times.
 His first wife was Sheila Simon.
 They have two children.

 In 1981, Simon married Diane Meyer, political staffer for Senator Birch Bayh of Indiana.
 They divorced in 2000.
 They have three children.

 In 2002, Simon married Porntip Bui Nakhirunkanok (born February 7, 1969, Bangkok, Thailand), Miss Universe 1988.
 They have three children.

 Indiana Pacers

 In 1983, Simon and his brother Mel (1927–2009) purchased the NBA's Indiana Pacers from Sam Nassi and Frank Mariani, who were planning to either sell to outside interests or return the team to the league.
-His nephew David (Mel's son) and he are also the owners of the WNBA's Indiana Fever and formerly owned the USL's now defunct Reno 1868 FC.
+He is also the owner of the WNBA's Indiana Fever, a role he formerly jointly shared with his nephew David (Mel's son), until David's death in March 2026. and formerly owned the USL's now defunct Reno 1868 FC.

 On April 6, 2024, the Naismith Memorial Basketball Hall of Fame announced that Simon would be inducted into the Hall later that year as a contributor.